telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/generate-communication-key.md

 4. The <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-execution-server#start-the-execution-client" target="_blank">Execution client application from the system tray</a> is restarted.

     __Note!__ You may see a message that the Execution server app is closed and you need to start it manually.

     ![Restart Execution server](/img/knowledge-base/scheduling-kb/communication-key/restart-exec-server.png)

 5. Restart Test Studio standalone application.
 6. Continue with <a href="/automated-tests/scheduling/connect-to-scheduling-server" target="_blank">connecting the project to the Scheduler</a> and scheduling test lists.

-### Importing New Key in Multiple Machines Scheduling Setup
+## Generate and Import Key in Multiple Machines Scheduling Setup

 Once you generate a new key, hit the **Import** button to replace the current key in use for the Scheduling service.
 This triggers restart of the service to take the new key and restart of the Execution client application on that same machine.